 Yields the same output as above.

-Use ascending param to sort the DataFrame in ascending or descending order.
-When you have multiple sorting columns.
-By default, it sorts in ascending order.
+parameter to arrange the DataFrame either in ascending or descending order.
+When dealing with multiple sorting columns, the default behavior is to sort in ascending order.

 # Sort ascending order